Kumaryan12/F1_prediction_System/README.md

 <a id="readme-top"></a>
-F1 Race Predictor (RF + Uncertainty)
+# F1 Race Predictor *(RF + Uncertainty)*

-Predict the finishing order of Formula 1 races with a leakage-safe feature pipeline, a Random Forest regressor, and built-in uncertainty.
+### Predict Formula 1 finishing order with a leakage-safe feature pipeline, a Random Forest regressor, and built-in uncertainty.

-The project pulls historical results up to a target Grand Prix, engineers driver/team “form” and circuit context features, and produces point predictions plus confidence bands.
-It gracefully handles missing current-weekend data (e.g., qualifying not published yet).
+Pulls historical results up to a target Grand Prix, engineers driver/team “form” and circuit context features, and outputs point predictions with confidence bands.
+Gracefully handles missing current-weekend data (e.g., qualifying not yet published).

-Table of Contents

 ## Table of Contents